ssokolow/quicktile/docs/config.rst

 .. note:: QuickTile will fail to bind keys such as ``Super_L`` (left Windows
     key) as normal keys if they have been configured to function as modifiers.

-    You can use the :program:`xmodmap` command to view your current modifier assignments.
+    You can use the :manpage:`xmodmap(1)` command to view your current modifier assignments.

 ----